 To determine whether or not a candidate is blended with a nearby variable star that has a light curve, we measure the peak-to-peak light curve amplitude (in flux) of all stars within 2$\arcmin$ of the candidate.
 If any neighbor has an amplitude that is greater than twice the flux amplitude of the candidate, the candidate is flagged as a probable blend.
 If any neighbor has an amplitude that is between half and twice the flux amplitude of the candidate, the candidate is flagged as a potential blend.
 If any neighbor has an amplitude that is between 10\% and half the flux amplitude of the candidate, the candidate is flagged as an unlikely blend.
 And finally we flag the candidate as a non-blend if all neighbors have amplitudes that are less than 10\% that of the candidate.
 We determine the amplitude of a light curve by fitting to it 10 different Fourier series of the form:

 with $N$ ranging from 1 to 10.
 Here $P$ is the period of the light curve.
 We perform an F-test to determine the significance of each fit relative to fitting a constant function to the light curve, and choose the amplitude of the Fourier series with the lowest false alarm probability.
 If the lowest false alarm probability is greater than 10\% we set the amplitude to zero.
 We try all periods identified for each candidate by the variability searches described in \S~\ref{sec:selection}, and adopt the largest amplitude found.
 For candidates that have light curves from multiple fields, or that have both ISM and AP reductions, we do the amplitude test on each separate field/reduction and adopt the most significant blending flag found for the candidate.
 If the amplitude of the candidate variable star is set to zero for a given field/reduction we do not use that field/reduction in determining the blending flag.
-If this is true for all fields/reductions we flag the candidate as problematic.
 We use the EPD light curves in doing this test.